 This job was the first where we had the opportunity to help a company rebrand themselves through their retail design.
 The challenge was to modernize without straying too far from the brand’s traditional process and values.
 We took a tour of their factory in Middlebury Vermont, where they truly handcraft every individual pewter product.
 An incredible amount of care goes into each piece, and we love that our work with local businesses allows us opportunities to see things like that firsthand.
 We were particularly inspired by the founder’s personal workbench, and wanted to recreate that in subtle ways to really embody a hand-crafted feel.
 After the tour, we more fully understood their process and could then translate it to customers in the physical design of the space.

-The Portland store already had character, but we needed to adapt built-in aspects of the space to offer more flexibility.
-The biggest challenges were two large columns in the middle of the space, and three large windows that took up an entire wall.
-So we wrapped the post in bent steel to display smaller products that could be hung on magnets.
+The space for the retail store already had a lot of character, so we focused on introducing elements that evoked the brand’s workmanship, and refined built-in aspects of the space to offer more flexibility.
+The existing features we needed to adapt were two large columns in the middle of the space, and three large windows that took up an entire wall.
+We wrapped the post in bent steel to display smaller products that could be hung on magnets.
 For the windows, we created custom adjustable shelves that could be moved to accommodate a various products as displays changed.

 We included many antique and reclaimed objects throughout the space to lend touches of authenticity to the interior.
 Whitewash shiplap offers a nice contrast with elements such as an antique floor grate we fashioned to hang jewelry and other products, again offering lots of flexibility for the ever-changing displays.We also built a replica of an antique key locker to hold the hundreds of key chains Danforth makes.
 The case allows Danforth to display many different styles at once, and easily swap them out for seasonal product changes.